Profitable Sustainability Solutions for Supply Chains

-As a guiding compass for Earth Day, the Reduce, Reuse, Recycle concept can be applied to supply chain operations to reduce waste, increase efficiencies with circular economic models, and even boost the bottom line.
+As a guiding compass for Earth Day, the Reduce, Reuse, Recycle concept can be applied to supply chain planning and operations to reduce waste, increase efficiencies with circular economic models, and even boost the bottom line.

 Reducing transportation and waste can have a significant impact on supply chain sustainability.
-Refined inventory strategies can significantly improve our planet's health.
+Refined inventory management strategies can significantly improve our planet's health.
 Optimized facility placement can decrease supply chain mileage and the use of petroleum.
 Properly managing inventory can also cut down on a supply chain’s consumption of nonrenewable energy for wasteful heating and cooling systems — and decrease product expiry and waste from a supply chain.

 Reuse of materials is another way to help drive sustainability in the supply chain.
 The old supply chain model was one-directional, where products went from sourcing to manufacturing to distribution and then ended up in a landfill.
 Recently, companies have unveiled more circular economy goals like end-of-life management of products, plastic reduction goals, and zero-waste operations.
 Supply chain executives should expect a greater focus on creating input/output loops within the supply chain, and many will need to adapt and pioneer changes to support things like reverse logistics, product-as-a-service (PaaS) business models, or the sell-off of spent inputs.
 For example, Nissan now makes the 2021 Rogue with a closed-loop recycling system for aluminum parts, reducing C02 emissions.